The Best World Atlases in 2025

 Observer’s Sky Atlas: The 500 Best Deep-Sky Objects With Charts and Images

-A comprehensive guide to the night sky, featuring detailed maps and images of deep-sky objects.
-The 2nd edition includes new data from the Gaia spacecraft, making it a valuable resource for amateur astronomers.
+A comprehensive atlas of the night sky, with detailed maps and photographs of deep-sky objects.
+The 2nd edition includes new data from the Gaia spacecraft, and is a worthwhile addition for amateur astronomers.

 Review: 4.7/5